Creamy Cucumber-Dill Sauce for Fish

-People who’ve eaten at the Gastronomy Inc. Market Street Grill in Salt Lake know that this perfect Market Street Grill Creamy Cucumber-Dill Sauce for Fish is one thing that keeps customers coming back.
-When I visited Market Street Grill Restaurant recently and saw they were giving out this sauce recipe, I knew I had to put it on the blog.
+People who’ve eaten at the Gastronomy Inc. Market Street Grill in Salt Lake know that this perfect Creamy Cucumber-Dill Sauce for Fish is one thing that keeps customers coming back.
+When I visited Market Street Grill Restaurant recently and saw they were giving out the sauce recipe, I knew I had to put it on the blog.
 (And I did meet the owners of the restaurant and they gave me permission to publish the recipe!)

 And I loved that the sauce uses fresh dill, but you can use dried dill weed if you need to.
 It seems like every summer I get fixated on one particular herb, and this year it’s definitely dill.
 As soon as my dill plants sprout out a few feathery leaves, I snip them and make another dill-flavored recipe.
 And the latest thing I made with dill is this creamy cucumber-dill sauce that’s served at one of the best seafood restaurants in Utah.